Sengottai Singam: Plot

-The wealthy owner of the Sengottai estate orders for Lakshmi, a factory worker and her infant son to be killed because they came in the way of his car.
-Unknown to him, Lakshmi is his son Dharmalingam's lover and the mother of his son.
+The wealthy owner of the Sengottai estate orders the death of Lakshmi, a factory worker, and her infant son, as they accidentally come in the way of his car.
+Unknown to him, Lakshmi is the lover of his son, Dharmalingam, and the mother of his child.
 His henchman secretly allows Lakshmi and her son to escape.
-Circumstances lead to the separation of the two, and the boy is raised by Malayandi, a tribal leader.
-Dharmalingam is grief-stricken that he has lost his lover and child, and refuses to marry the woman of his father’s choice.
-Meanwhile, Lakshmi's son is named Singam and grows up a fierce warrior who fights with animals and enemies.
-Singam later falls in love with a young woman.
-The rest of the film deals with how the family reunites.
+Due to unforeseen circumstances, the two are separated, and the boy is raised by Malayandi, a tribal leader.

+Dharmalingam is grief-stricken over the loss of his lover and child, and he refuses to marry the woman chosen by his father.
+Meanwhile, Lakshmi's son, now named Singam, grows up to become a fierce warrior, excelling in battles against both animals and enemies.
+As Singam matures, he falls in love with a young woman.
+The remainder of the film centers around the family's eventual reunion.